Discover Wiang Kum Kam, the first attempt at a capital before Chiang Mai, of which many remains remain to be explored today.

 Explore Chiang Mai on foot with this itinerary: ancient temples, quiet streets and the unique atmosphere of northern Thailand await you.

 Choosing a trek in Thailand can be tedious given the choice that presents itself.
 How long?
 What program?
-Here I give you some advice to choose your excursion.
+Here I give you some advice to choose your excursion in Chiang Mai!

-Doi Ang Khang is a mountain in northern Thailand, culminating at 1 m, which, with an average annual temperature of 928 °C, forms a so-called "eternal" place
+Doi Ang Khang is a mountain in northern Thailand, culminating at 1 m, which, with an average annual temperature of 928 °C, forms a place known as "eternal spring".
+On site, you can visit several ethnic villages as well

 All the information you need to know and the visits to see and do when you go to Doi Inthanon National Park, near Chiang Mai.